 NOTE: Further study is needed to identify the UE APIs used to obtain per-application battery consumption information on different UE operating systems.

-7.7.2.4 UE energy information index abstraction
+7.x.2.4 UE energy information index abstraction

-UE energy information is private UE information, and it is possible that UE manufacturers do not want to share this raw information with third parties, network operators or with the Application Service Provider.
-Hence, this Candidate Solution proposes a method which allows to deduce an abstract UE energy information based on internal UE energy related characteristics such as as its battery capacity, battery discharge rate, etc. This calculation and implementation of the UE energy index is left to the individual UE manfacturers But this index value is abstracted such that it does not reveal any internal properties of the UE such as its battery capacity, battery discharge rate, etc, when this information needs to be shared with external parties such as network services providers, content providers, etc. Some examples are shown in Table 7.7.2.2.1.
+UE energy information is private UE information, and it is possible that UE manufacturers/chipset vendors do not want to share this raw information with third parties, network operators or with the Application Service Provider.
+Hence, this Candidate Solution proposes a method which allows to deduce an abstract UE energy information based on internal UE energy related characteristics such as as its battery capacity, battery discharge rate, etc. This calculation and implementation of the UE energy index is left to the individual UE manfacturers /chipset vendors.
+But this index value is abstracted such that it does not reveal any internal properties of the UE such as its battery capacity, battery discharge rate, etc, when this information needs to be shared with external parties such as network services providers, content providers, etc. As per the definition in the TR, UE Energy Information refers to energy-related information collected by the UE.
+Some examples are shown in Table 7.x.2.2.1.
 This abstract value of the UE energy information is an integer index value corresponding to a particular UE battery capacity, UE supply and UE energy consumption rate, etc. The index is, by design, a relative value which is not comparable with that calculated by another UE with similar energy capacity and energy supply, whether from the same or a different manufacturer.

 For example, two UEs from the same manufacturer have 4000 mAh battery capacity.
 But the way that each of these UEs consume their energy (drain their batteries) is completely different for some or all of the following reasons, amongst others: